grappachu/apps.solutioncloner/README.md

 A simple tool to create a new VisualStudio project by cloning an existing one

 #Changelog
+- Added: Button to create directory in browse destination dialog

 2017-07-17
 - Added: Namespace scanner (when selecting source folder the scanner looks for basic namespace to replace)